susheelbanyal/RFID/README.md

-# RFID
+# Arduino+RFIDs+NRF2401 [Sender] ---> RaspberryPi3+NRF2401 [Receiver]

-This file reads the RFIDs and send it to NRF2401 Module
+These files reads the 2 RFIDs and send it to NRF2401 Module which will be recieved by the another NRF2401 reader module on Raspberry Pi and do the actions accordingly.